On this page

 Dismissed and re-employed

-If an employee is dismissed by their employer but subsequently re-employed before three months have elapsed, then employment will be unbroken for purposes of long service leave – but that absence will not count as service.
+- If an employee is dismissed by their employer but subsequently re-employed before three months have elapsed, then employment will be unbroken for purposes of long service leave – but that absence will not count as service.

 Leave and LSL accrual

 - Most forms of paid and unpaid leave – except unpaid parental leave up to 52 weeks (and longer in certain circumstances) – will count towards the period of employment, and so LSL will continue to accrue during this time.

 Breaks to continuous employment

 - an employee is dismissed by their employer and is subsequently re-employed after three months have elapsed.

 Koby has been a mechanic at S.B.A Auto Repairs for six and a half years.
 He gets offered a job by a new repair shop which opens for business down the road.